ITSGGMBH/validator-configuration-diga/README.en.md

   A workaround has been implemented to add the DiGA specific `schemeId` codes ("XR01", "XR02", "XR03") to the EN-16931 validation.
 This workaround shall be fixed as soon as possible.
 + Reports and error messages will be in German language.
-+ This version defines XRechnung 2.0 formatted files to be acceptable.
-However, the EN16931 sub-validation will be shown as "not valid".